hgatasagun/hgatasagun/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=hgatasagun&label=Profile%20views&color=0e75b6&style=flat" alt="hgatasagun" /> </p>

-Hello!
-I am an enthusiastic textile engineer with a passion for data science.
-During my postgraduate studies, I focused on textile quality control and laboratory work.
-I developed a keen interest in statistics and data analysis and applied these skills in my laboratory experiments.
+I'm a passionate textile engineer with a strong interest in data science.
+During my postgraduate studies, I specialized in textile quality control and conducted various laboratory experiments where I applied my skills in statistics and data analysis.

-The power and potential of the data science world captivated me, and my interest in the field grew stronger.
-Currently, I am working to gain more knowledge and skills in data science and artificial intelligence.
-I am excited to take new steps towards a career in data science.
+The potential of the data science field excites me, and I'm eager to expand my knowledge and expertise in data science and artificial intelligence.
+Currently, I'm actively pursuing opportunities to further my career in data science and explore the endless possibilities this field offers.

 You can find my projects here: